Wrestling: Kazushi Sakuraba

 - Worked Shoot: His fight against Kimo Leopoldo is considered to be one.
 Sakuraba himself said that, oddly enough, he doesn't remember whether it was a work or not, but nonetheless he doesn't consider it as part of his MMA career.

 - You Can't Fight Fate: A funny example happened during the fight between Saku and Carlos Newton.
 Before the event, Newton had been sparring with Bas Rutten, whose grappling style was similar to Kazushi's due to his time in the similarly catch-based Pancrase, and Rutten coached Newton to look after kneebars after tapping him out with one.
-Carlos went to the ring reassured, the match started, and after minutes of grappling, Sakuraba submitted him with a kneebar of all things.
+Carlos went to the ring reassured, and after minutes of grappling, Sakuraba submitted him with a kneebar of all things.

 - You Gotta Have Red Hair: In line with his initial reddish tights, Saku used to dye his hair bright red.